ETMORTY/startup/notes.md

 BCrypt for hashing and securely storing passwords

-UUID for dandomly creating token
+UUID for randomly creating token

 Cookies to store a temporary token